jstrait/wavefile/README.markdown

 # Features

+This gem lets you read and write audio data!
+You can use it to create Ruby programs that work with sound.

-* Ability to read and write Wave files with any number of channels in the following formats:
+* Read and write Wave files with any number of channels, in the following formats:
   * PCM (8, 16, 24, and 32 bits per sample)
   * Floating Point (32 and 64 bits per sample)
+  * These formats can also be read from both "vanilla" Wave files, and also files using `WAVEFORMATEXTENSIBLE` format.
+* Seamlessly convert between sample formats.
-* Ability to read sample data from a file in any of the supported formats, regardless of the file's actual sample format
+  * You can read sample data from a file in any format supported by this gem, regardless of how the sample data is stored in the actual file:

             # Sample data will be returned as 32-bit floating point samples,
             # regardless of the actual sample format in the file.
             Reader.new("some_file.wav", Format.new(:mono, :float_32, 44100))

+  * Or, you can create sample data in one format, but write it to a file in a different format.
+For example, generate samples as floats between -1.0 and 1.0 for convenience, but write them to disk as 16-bit PCM samples:

+            # Generate a buffer of floating point samples between -1.0 and 1.0
+            my_samples = generate_float_samples()  # You would write this method yourself
+            buffer = Buffer.new(my_samples, Format.new(:mono, :float_32, 41000))

+            # Write them to a file as 16-bit PCM samples
+            Writer.new("some_file.wav", Format.new(:mono, :pcm_16, 44100)) do |writer|
+              writer.write(buffer)
+            end

 * Automatic file management, similar to how `IO.open` works.
 That is, you can open a file for reading or writing, and if a block is given, the file will automatically be closed when the block exits.